Seattle Kraken: Arena

 The Kraken play their home games at Climate Pledge Arena.
-The arena, at the Seattle Center, is a redevelopment of the former KeyArena.
-On June 25, 2020, Amazon bought the naming rights to KeyArena and chose to rename the venue due to their environmental goals.
+The arena, at the Seattle Center, is a renovation of the former KeyArena.
+On June 25, 2020, Amazon bought the naming rights to KeyArena and renamed the venue due to their environmental goals.
 The venue has 17,151 seats in its ice hockey configuration.
 Vince Dunn scored the first Kraken goal in the arena's history on October 23, 2021.
 The Kraken's first shutout win at home was a 3–0 victory over the San Jose Sharks on April 29, 2022, the final home game of their inaugural season.